Feyerabend/vm/ps/README.md

 # Virtual Machines

-[PostScript](POSTSCRIPT.md) is a versatile and widely-used page description language and programming language specifically designed for creating graphics but also fancy "typographical" text.
+[PostScript](POSTSCRIPT.md) is a versatile and widely-used page description language and __programming language__ specifically designed for creating graphics but also fancy "typographical" text.
+As it is a programmming language, it is also Turing complete.
 It operates *as a* virtual machine, which allows for device-independent graphics rendering, meaning it can produce *consistent results across different printers and displays*.